kleinfreund/kleinfreund.de/src/pages/resume.md

 I heavily contributed to planning and finalizing the multi-year effort of migrating the platform’s main frontend to a Vue-powered application.

-Then, I was part of the checkout team where I was a core contributor to establishing the foundation for a new system of features that deeply integrates with various e-commerce platforms.
-I’ve developing the third party script responsible for rendering a custom shipping method UI in a merchant’s shop.
+I was part of the checkout team where I was a core contributor to establishing the foundation for a new system of features that deeply integrates with various e-commerce platforms.
+I’ve developed the third party script responsible for rendering a custom shipping method UI in our customer’s ecommerce platforms.
 I was also responsible for writing the public technical documentation, designing APIs, and maintaining related legacy systems.

 Technologies: HTML, CSS, JavaScript (Vue)

 ### Bauhaus-Universität Weimar

 <div class="meta">
-  Part-time · 1 years, 10 months<br>
-  Hybrid (Weimar, Germany)
+  Part-time · 1 years, 10 months · Hybrid (Weimar, Germany)
 </div>

 - **Frontend developer**<br>